 All phrases in the binary FG2 grammar are composed of pairs of a function word and a content word.
-A marker is required for each verb.
+A marker is required for each content word, including the verb.
 We chose the coordinator 'so' as a neutral topic marker for the main clause.
-Grammatical articles are left out to simplify the expression although they could be expressed with pronominal determiners (this, that, some, one etc.) in an appositional structure or direct dependency.
+Grammatical articles are left out to simplify the expression although they could be expressed with pronominal determiners (this, that, some, one etc.) either in an appositional structure or in direct dependency.